AdobeDocs/analytics-platform.es-ES/help/components/exports/manage-export-logs.md

 1. Seleccione el [!UICONTROL **Registros**] pestaña.

-1. En la pestaña de búsqueda, empiece a escribir cualquier información asociada con el registro que está buscando.
+1. En el campo de búsqueda, empiece a escribir cualquier información asociada con el registro que está buscando.
 Puede buscar datos de cualquier columna disponible en la tabla.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.